-Since BEC heavily relies on social engineering, they can be executed with a few tools and tradecraft.
-Since these techniques are accessible and repeatable, BEC is very popular among attackers.
+Since BEC attacks heavily rely on social engineering, they can be executed with a few tools and tradecraft.
+Since these techniques are accessible and repeatable, BEC is a very popular tactic among attackers.
 Here are the most common types of BEC attack techniques:

 Mimicking Email Accounts and Websites

-Slight variations to legitimate addresses ([email protected] vs. [email protected]) fool victims into thinking fake accounts are real.
+Slight variations to legitimate addresses ([email protected] vs. [email protected]) fool victims into thinking fake accounts are real – also called typo squatting.
 These could not only trick a user into thinking the email is coming from a popular company, but also from their own company.

 Replicating Common Workflows